Aarception/Mo-information-security-portfolio/README.md

 On April 30, I noticed the inquiry ticket had changed state and closed unilaterally.
 I submitted the Normative Framework as a critique of the inquiry’s second unilateral closure, in the midst of the 20-day observation period which was genuinely designed with generosity.
 The submission is notable for the marked strength and potential for adverse impact on the candidacy.

-On May 4, with the last post in the inquiry before the observation’s end, I disclosed the candidacy as an act of transparency, to protect the inquiry from any taint as a tool of leverage for the candidacy.
+On May 4, with the last post in the inquiry before the observation’s end, I disclosed the candidacy as an act of transparency, to protect the inquiry from any taint as a tool of leverage for the candidacy.³

 Within the hour, I added a Post-Submission Rider to protect the institution’s separate and independent discretion from the inquiry, having realized the risk for the perceived appearance of retaliation claims that could be argued as planted by the disclosure.
-I waived every claim that one could theoretically declare under employment law, to ensure full institutional discretion on this matter.
+I waived every claim that one could theoretically declare under employment law, to ensure full institutional discretion on this matter.⁴

 On May 5, with the close of the observation period, I faced a fork: 1.) drop the inquiry to protect the candidacy, or 2.) continue the process despite the fact that I was being evaluated for a role by the same institution concerned by the inquiry.